 You must replace the filter elements inside filter assemblies #1, #2 and #3 once a year, or sooner if moisture or restriction is present, indicated by a red band seen in top view window of filter #2.
-Use only approved filter elements noted in Replacement Parts list in this manual.
+Use only approved filter elements noted in Replacement Parts list on page 21 of this manual.
 Turn filter bowl 1⁄4 turn in counter-clock direction to gain access to the filter element.
 (Figure 13)